codeforpdx/dwellinglybackend/README.md

     - Mac + Linux: `source env/bin/activate`
     - Windows: `source env/Scripts/activate`

-7. Start the server using the flask environment:
+7. Start the server using the flask environment (required every time the project is re-opened):

     - Run: `pipenv run flask run`
-    - Run + restart the server on changes:  `pipenv run flask run --restart`
+    - Run + restart the server on changes:  `pipenv run flask run --reload`
     - To install pipenv: `pip install --user pipenv`

-Step 7 must be repeated each time you reopen the project

 Queries can be made with the Postman Collection link ( https://www.getpostman.com/collections/a86a292798c7895425e2 )